sejr/sejr/README.md

 ### Hi there 👋

-I'm currently an engineer at Citadel.
-Before that I spent time at Bloomberg and Capital One.
+I'm currently an engineer at Citadel, focusing on building highly performant distributed systems.